 Of course, the artwork looks good in any room, but your favorite photographs, paintings, and abstract prints play an important role when decorating a small bedroom.
 Hanging some special pieces gives you something to look at other than the room’s dimensions.

 Utilizing matching nightstands, accents, and even pillows on either side of the bed can produce a sense of balance and calm when organizing a small bedroom.
 Soft colors and carefully selected accessories keep the space open and clutter-free.

 Several interesting features prevent this tight sleeping space from feeling sparse.
 Thick window casings and beadboard wainscoting add traditional style.
 Unique storage ideas, like these baskets, are a must in a small bedroom.

-Most examples of small bedrooms ideas feature white paint and light colored furniture, but dark colors can work too.
+Most examples of small bedroom ideas feature white paint and light-colored furniture, but dark colors can also work.
 Moodier hues and dark wood can make for a cozy, welcoming environment, perfect for a restful retreat.